-An initial license is a permit allowing you to operate pending the issuance of a full license.
-A full license is effective as long as:
+(a) An initial license is a permit allowing you to operate pending the possible issuance of a full license.
+The initial license period is an opportunity for your operation to demonstrate the ability to maintain compliance with minimum standards, rules, and statutes.

+(b) A full license is effective as long as:

-(1) You pay your annual fees, or you are exempt from paying them as set forth in §745.503 of this title (relating to Is anyone exempt from paying fees?);
+(1) You pay your annual fees, or you are exempt from paying them as set forth in §745.503 of this chapter (relating to Is anyone exempt from paying fees?);

-(2) You remain at the same location and under the same ownership, with the exception of child-placing agencies and registered and listed homes, who can move locations without applying for a permit.
-See Division 10, Subchapter D of Chapter 745 of this title (relating to Relocation of Operation);
+(2) You remain at the same location and under the same ownership, with the exception of child-placing agencies, school-age programs operating exclusively during the summer or any other time school is not in session, registered child-care homes, and listed family homes, who can move locations without applying for a new permit; see Division 10 of this subchapter (relating to Relocation of Operation);

 (3) You comply with the minimum standards, rules, and statutes; and

-(4) Your permit is not suspended, expired, revoked, or voluntarily surrendered.
+(4) Your permit is not suspended, expired, revoked, or voluntarily surrendered, or we have not refused to renew your permit.

 §745.345.
 When does Licensing issue an initial license?

-We issue you an initial license instead of a full license when we accept your application and determine that you qualify for a license, you pay the initial license fee, and one of the following situations exists:
+We issue you an initial license instead of a full license when we accept your application, determine that your operation is in compliance with applicable minimum standards, rules, and statutes, you pay the initial license fee, and one of the following situations exists:

-(1) You have not yet operated with children in care or you have been operating without a license.
+(1) We have not been able to evaluate your operation’s ability to comply with all minimum standards, rules, and statutes relating to children in care because:

+(A) Your operation is not currently providing care to children; or ;

+(B) Your operation has been operating without a license;

 (2) Your operation has changed location and has made changes in the type of child-care services it offers;